-In a severe form of chemosis, the tissue swelling is so intense that the patient is unable to close his eyes properly.
+In a severe form of chemosis of eye, the tissue swelling is so intense that the patient is unable to close his eyes properly.
 The central black part of the eyeball appears to move slightly inwards as the iris is not covered by fluid.

 It can be classified based on the severity of conjunctival inflammation, but in general, it is most useful to classify the condition by degree of conjunctival prolapse between the eyelid margins, as follows: